apache/fluss/website/docs/concepts/storage-model.md

 ### Bucket
 A **bucket** horizontally divides the data of a table/partition into `N` buckets according to the bucketing policy.
 The number of buckets `N` can be configured per table.
-A bucket is the smallest unit od  data migration and backup.
+A bucket is the smallest unit of data migration and backup.
 The data of a bucket consists of a LogTablet and a (optional) KvTablet.

 ### LogTablet